-- Impactful → good projects deliver sustainable concrete results, which can or will continue to be implemented even after the funding.
-Wealth of research and mapping on legal frameworks on hate crime are already available, research activities in this field would not add particular value. - Pragmatic → Extensive guidance available, so less toolkits, mapping and guidance, more action on the ground (action plans, training, campaigns). - Of the right size → bigger projects and numerous countries involved do not necessarily mean impact, often the effect is the opposite as bigger projects fail to address national specificities. - Replicable → Think of activities that can, if shared with other practitioners, easily be replicated in other contexts. - Built on existing good practice \rightarrow Think of past successful activities which can be 23 promoted in other countries to continue previously successful projects
+- Impactful → good projects deliver sustainable concrete results in line with the policy instruments at EU level.
+Bad example: Wealth of research and mapping on legal frameworks on hate crime are already available, research activities in this field would not add particular value. - Pragmatic → Extensive guidance is already available, so focus should be on action on the grounds (action plans, training, campaigns)..
+Bad example: production of additional toolkits, mapping, and guidance. - Of the right size → bigger projects and numerous countries involved do not necessarily mean impact, often the effect is the opposite as bigger projects fail to address national specificities. - Replicable

+Think of activities that can, if shared with other practitioners, easily be replicated in other contexts. - Built on existing good practice → Think of past successful activities which can be promoted in other countries to continue previously successful projects

-Supporting an enabling environment for the protection of whistleblowers
+Priority 5: Supporting an enabling environment for the protection of whistleblowers